nixworks/public/news/2018/01/25/index.md

 ##### Germany-Turkey relations
 ### [Chancellor Angela Merkel and Foreign Minister Sigmar Gabriel, for the German caretaker government, decide to delay a decision on upgrading Turkey's German-built Leopard 2 tanks until after the formation of a new government coalition.
 Foreign Minister of Turkey Mevlut Cavusoglu says Turkey expects "solidarity and support" from its ally. ](/news/2018/01/25/chancellor-angela-merkel-and-foreign-minister-sigmar-gabriel-for-the-german-caretaker-government-decide-to-delay-a-decision-on-upgrading-t.md)
-_Context: Angela Merkel, Chancellor, Foreign Minister, Germany-Turkey relations, caretaker, Mevlut Cavusoglu, Foreign Minister of Turkey, Leopard 2, Sigmar Gabriel, government_
+_Context: caretaker, Foreign Minister of Turkey, Sigmar Gabriel, Mevlut Cavusoglu, Angela Merkel, Leopard 2, Germany-Turkey relations, Foreign Minister, government, Chancellor_

 ##### Palestine-United States relations
 ### [U.S. President Donald Trump threatens to stop aid to Palestine if they do not agree to partake in peace talks with Israel. ](/news/2018/01/25/u-s-president-donald-trump-threatens-to-stop-aid-to-palestine-if-they-do-not-agree-to-partake-in-peace-talks-with-israel.md)